dmd-program/dmd-100/projects/narrative/develop_story_and_plot.md

    4. Moment of change
    5. World as it is now

-## Instructions
+## Document instructions

 1. Make a new text document in `.doc` format.
 2. Write the document according the document guidelines.
 3. Double-check that you've met all other listed requirements.

-## Report in
+## Post work to the Studio

-1. Submit the plot document to box.psu.edu:
+1. Follow the document instructions.
-2. Once you have uploaded to Box, post the shared download link (The Share button in Box) to the `.doc` to Studio.
-Ensure the link is working and publicly accessible.
+2. Upload the plot document.